Chaplain's Corner

 Soon approaching is the “Celebration of Grace” Sunday event, which is on April 27, 2025; the Sunday after Easter.
 Once again, we invite churches and organizations in Adams County and surrounding counties to save the date.
 Celebrate the grace and mercy of God towards inmates and their families by setting aside time in their worship services to pray specifically for those incarcerated; to come to the Lord’s Table in Communion in honor of inmates; and to consider a special offering to support the ministry of ACPM at Adams County Adult Correctional Complex.

-Participant packets for “Celebration of Grace” Sunday will be made available next month.
+Participant packets for “Celebration of Grace” Sunday will be made available in the coming weeks!

 Articles from the Web